Neural Networks

 n_w_bits

-(default 3): number of bits for activations and inputs
+(default 3): number of bits for activations and inputsn_accum_bits

 (default 8): maximum accumulator bit-width that is desired.
 The implementation will attempt to keep accumulators under this bit-width through pruning (i.e., setting some weights to zero)